 Once the PR is approved, it’s merged into

-master.
+main.
 The updated application can then be deployed from the

-master branch.
+main branch.
 Using GitHub add-ons, it’s possible to automatically deploy changes to the cloud.

 Deploying the Docker image to AWS requires some setup: